 Effective Reward Systems

-Immediate recognition works better than delayed rewards for most children.
-Therefore, offer high-fives and verbal praise right after task completion.
-Sticker charts provide visual progress tracking that kids love.
-Additionally, photo recognition creates lasting memories of accomplishments.
+Immediate recognition works much better than delayed rewards for most children.
+That’s why offering high-fives and verbal praise right after task completion creates positive associations that really stick.
+Sticker charts provide visual progress tracking that kids absolutely love, while photo recognition creates lasting memories of their accomplishments.

-Some families find success with point systems or “koins” that children can spend on special activities.
-However, focus on intrinsic motivation alongside external rewards.
+Some families discover great success with point systems or "koins" that children can actually spend on special activities.
+However, it's wise to focus on building intrinsic motivation alongside these external rewards.

 Helpful Tool